alextheprophecy/colouringbook/README.md

 # crayons.me: AI-Powered Colouring Book Generator

 - **crayons.me** is a web application to allow children fighting cancer to create personalized colouring book stories using AI.
+I am working on making it open to public use aswell.
 - Built with the **MERN** tech stack in JS 🛠️

 ## 🌐 Live Demo: [https://crayons.me](https://crayons.me)